chrizog/someipy/docs/getting_started.rst

 Starting Service Discovery
 --------------------------

-Before defining and instatiating our SOME/IP service, a *ServiceDiscoveryProtocol* class has to be instantiated and started.
+Before defining and instantiating our SOME/IP service, a *ServiceDiscoveryProtocol* class has to be instantiated and started.
 The *ServiceDiscoveryProtocol* object will take care of receiving and sending all service discovery messages on the service discovery multicast group which is typically *224.224.224.245* and on port 30490.
-Also the IP address of the own used network interface has to be provided.
+Also the IP address of the network interface used has to be provided.
 In this example localhost is used and *127.0.0.1* is passed.
 The construction can be done using the factory function *construct_service_discovery* from the module *someipy.service_discovery*.

 Make sure to close the service discovery at the end of your application to ensure ports are freed correctly using the *close()* method.

 .. code-block:: python

    from someipy.service_discovery import construct_service_discovery
+   from temperature_msg import TemperatureMsg

    async def main():
-       # .. our application will go here
-       set_someipy_log_level(logging.DEBUG)
+       # Configure logging
+       set_someipy_log_level(logging.INFO)

+       # Service discovery configuration
        SD_MULTICAST_GROUP = "224.224.224.245"
        SD_PORT = 30490
        INTERFACE_IP = "127.0.0.1"
        service_discovery = await construct_service_discovery(
            SD_MULTICAST_GROUP, SD_PORT, INTERFACE_IP
        )

        # ...
        finally: